Prey (2022 film): Development and casting

 The film began development during the production of the prior Predator film, titled The Predator (2018), when producer John Davis was approached by Dan Trachtenberg and screenwriter Patrick Aison, with a concept they had been working on since 2016.
+Trachtenberg said that he only had an idea about "someone trying to prove themselves and what they could be up against," that turned out to fit well into the Predator franchise, as showing a Native American "using your smarts and ingenuity" against more technologically advanced adversaries showed that "there's no set of brawn other than fortitude that can allow you to succeed against the impossible".
+He also said that it was an attempt at giving a full movie to a character similar to Billy from the original Predator, a Native American who decides to stand up against the alien.
 20th Century Studios production president Emma Watts fast-tracked the development of the film, which was expected to be R-rated.

 In December 2019, the film was initially under wraps, going by the name of Skulls.
 The film reportedly was to "follow a Comanche woman who goes against gender norms and traditions to become a warrior".
 It was to be directed by Trachtenberg and written by Aison.
 Cast auditions were held in February 2020, before pre-production was shut down by the COVID-19 pandemic.
 In November 2020, Skulls was revealed to be a codename for a fifth installment in the Predator franchise, with the same creative team working on the film.
-It was not expected to correlate to the events of the prior installment.
 Upon the announcement, Trachtenberg indicated that the original intention was to market the film with no reference to the Predators, something no longer possible with the confirmation of the film's place in the franchise.
+Prey had been the first title for the film that Trachtenberg proposed, serving as "a mirror to the main franchise" and intending for it to serve as a standalone installment due to production of Shane Black's The Predator (2018).
+He also chose the title as he wanted to avoid traditional naming conventions for franchise films and considered there was sufficient precedent to do so.
+The Comanche were chosen as the central tribe because Trachtenberg considered them "the most fierce warriors to walk this continent, arguably, and they were incredibly innovative."
+He also wished to portray them as the heroes instead of their usual portrayal as sidekicks or villains.